Taconic State Parkway: Improvements and reconstruction

-1961–79, EHPA administration
+1961–1979, EHPA administration

 As early as its 1941 study the TSPC had had documentary evidence that some sections of the parkway, particularly in Westchester, were already outmoded.
 After the war, it had had to put most of the money it was now competing with the interstate system for into finishing the road.
 It was able to make one improvement, eliminating the grade intersection at Underhill Road in 1954.
 Clarke designed a new bridge architecturally sympathetic to those built in the early 1930s.

 The TSPC had also planned to realign the road at Lake Mohansic and replace the grade intersection with an interchange.
 In 1962, while the commission was finishing the northern section of the Taconic, the EHPA began that project.
 The original parkway became the northbound roadway and a new southbound one was built.
 The EHPA's improvements made the road safer and more efficient for the commuters who now used it, but changed the character of the road, widening it and replacing its concrete pavement with asphalt and its wooden guardrails with steel ones that were allowed to rust in order to approximate the color of their predecessors.
-In 1964, I-84 was built through Dutchess and Putnam counties, giving the middle of the Taconic a limited-access intersecting route that made it possible to access the Danbury and Newburgh areas via the parkway.
+In 1964, I-84 was built through Dutchess and Putnam counties, giving the middle of the Taconic a controlled-access intersecting route that made it possible to access the Danbury and Newburgh areas via the parkway.

 Other EHPA improvements included the replacement of the Hawthorne Circle with an interchange and the construction of the new southbound bridge at Croton Reservoir.
 The 1362 ft steel truss bridge was named the most beautiful medium-span low-clearance bridge of 1970 by the American Institute of Steel Construction.